aiven/aiven-examples/solutions/kafka-long-term-logging/README.md

 You will need:
 - The credentials for your Google Cloud Storage account saved (as `gcreds.json`) inside the `terraform` folder
+- The Google Cloud Function API enabled in your project
 - Use the `secrets.tfvars.example` to create `secrets.tfvars` with your Aiven API token, project and service names

 ## Running